EMPLOYER ADMINISTRATIVE RESPONSIBILITIES

 - Name address and Social Security Number (SSN)/Tax Identification Number (TIN) for each FTE, and each month of coverage

-Initial drafts of the reporting forms employers will use to report health coverage were posted on the IRS website on July 24, 2014.
-Final versions for actual filing will be posted at a later date.
-Links to the draft forms are below.
+The reporting forms employers will use to report health coverage were posted on the IRS website on February 9, 2015.
+Links to the forms are below.

 Minimum Essential Coverage Reporting